pauldmccarthy/fsleyes/userdoc/overlays.rst

   and negative values.

-- **Invert colour map** This setting inverts the colour map, so that low voxel intensities are coloured with the high colour, and vice-versa.
+- **Invert colour map** This setting inverts the colour map, so that low voxel intensities are coloured with the high colour from the colour map, and vice-versa.

-- **Invert clipping range** This setting inverts the behaviour of the clipping range, so that voxels with an intensity inside the range are clipped (hidden), and those with an intensity outside of the range are shown.
+- **Invert clipping range** This setting inverts the behaviour of the clipping range, so that voxels with an intensity inside the range are clipped, and those with an intensity outside of the range are shown.

 - **Link low display/clipping ranges** This setting (enabled by default) links